jarnalyrkar/dmplayer/readme.md

 On Linux and MacOS, use dmplayer.sh

 ### Install PHP (windows):
-Running install-php.bat will take care of it. (coming soon)
+Running install-php.bat will take care of it.
+Right click and "Run as administrator".

-If you're more technically inclined, you can instead do this:
+If you'd rather do it manually:
 - Download the most recent <a href="https://windows.php.net/download">php</a> zip-file
 - Unzip anywhere, but remember the directory
 - <a href="https://www.computerhope.com/issues/ch000549.htm">Add that directory to PATH</a>